Charles Edward "Charley" Fisher and Elizabeth Noland were married March 2, 1853, in Cole Co., MO.

 After Elizabeth (Noland) Fisher died, Charles Edward "Charley" Fisher married Sarah Arabella "Belle" Watson, a minor.
 See Tehama Co.
 CA, Genealogical Society.

-Sarah Arabella "Belle" Watson was born September 16, 1844, in New York, and died December 5, 1905, in Ocean Park, Los Angeles Co., CA, at age 61.
+Sarah Arabella "Belle" Watson was born September 16, 1844, in New York, and died December 5, 1905, at the residence of her daughter, Ocean Park, Los Angeles Co., CA, at age 61.
 Buried in Hollywood Memorial Cemetery (Hollywood Forever Cemetery), Hollywood, Los Angeles Co., CA. She is the daughter of William Watson of Ireland, and Abigail Harrington of Watkins Glen, Tompkins Co., NY.

 Charles Edward "Charley" Fisher (age 34) and Sarah Arabella "Belle" Watson (age 19) were married February 9, 1864, in Red Bluff, Tehama Co., CA.